koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 Please [read this to learn more](https://gitlab.com/Qm64/vault/-/tree/blogpost-202003-immutable-infra#before-we-start-about-credentials)!

-**Note 2**: After the deployment is done Vault needs to be initialized, this is one-time process that is done manually and I will ignore.
+**Note 2**: After the deployment is done Vault needs to be initialized, this is a one-time process that is done manually and I will ignore.
 The repository I am sharing contains also some terraform configuration for Vault's internal setup used by Qm64.
 For the post-deploy procedure I strongly suggest to read [Vault's official documentation](https://learn.hashicorp.com/vault/getting-started/deploy#initializing-the-vault)

 ### Building the image

-Building the images is quiet easy, but it requires some attention: this is an automated process that forces me to **not include any secret or specific configuration**.
+Building the images is quite easy, but it requires some attention: this is an automated process that forces me to **not include any secret or specific configuration**.
 Since this image can be deployed multiple times at the same time, it can't be tailored with a specific setup/IP/certificate as if it